 There were no reports of a new arrest on Wednesday.

-The US has not denied allegations that the intelligence agency employee arrested earlier this month was passing secret documents to the US National Security Agency (NSA).'Not connected'
+The US has not denied allegations that the intelligence agency employee arrested earlier this month was passing secret documents to the US National Security Agency (NSA).

 German media say the latest investigation is more serious than the intelligence agency (BND) case.